If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 - You plan on buying PhotoPass for an upcoming trip, or

-- You want the additional savings on parking, dining, accommodations, and merchandise
+- You want the AP discounts on accommodations, parking, dining, and merchandise

 In this post, I’ll explain these benefits in detail and do the math on when it makes sense to take the leap and buy an annual pass (AP) at Disney World.
 I’ll even show you how to save 10% off the cost of an annual pass in two easy steps.
 On to the savings!